 Tufts University is located in the Medford/Somerville area of Massachusetts, not far from downtown Boston.
 Tufts has additional campuses in Boston’s Chinatown neighborhood, where its health sciences program is located, and in the suburb of Grafton, home to the Cummings School of Veterinary Medicine.
-All freshmen and sophomores are required to live on campus in dorms, suites, or university-owned houses or apartments.
-Some student groups are the Scuba Club; the Beelzebubs, an all-male a capella group; and the Poker Society.
-About two-fifths of the student body participates in study abroad programs, and approximately 15 percent of students are affiliated with Greek life.
+All freshmen and sophomores are required to live on campus in dorms, suites or university-owned houses or apartments.
+Some student groups are the Cycling Club; the Beelzebubs, an all-male a cappella group; and the Freethought Society.
+About half of the student body participates in study abroad programs, and approximately 15 percent of students are affiliated with Greek life.
 Tufts’ official mascot, Jumbo the elephant, is the only school mascot listed in Webster’s Dictionary.

 |School mission and unique qualities (as provided by the school):|